Sick Note: Guide for Employers

 IN THIS SECTION

 If an employee is ill, they are by law permitted to take time off work to recover.
-Depending on the length of absence, they can either self-certify or they may have to get what used to be known as a sick note (now called a ‘fit note’) from their doctor.
+Depending on the length of absence, they can either self-certify or they may have to get what used to be known as a sick note, now officially referred to as a ‘fit note’, from a qualifying medical professional.
 If a sick note is required, this should be referred to by the employer to support with the employee’s return to work.

-The following guide sets out the purpose of the sick note, now known as the ‘fit note’, including the rules on self-certifying and when a fit note is needed, as well as the requirements on employers to make changes to support employees with the return to work.
+The following guide for employers sets out the purpose of the sick note, including the rules on self-certifying and when a fit note is needed, as well as the requirements on employers to make changes to support employees with the return to work.

 If someone is certified as ‘may be fit for work’, the medical practitioner completing the form may indicate what changes need to be made to help them return to work.
 The note will also specify the prognosis period of the illness, and whether or not a further assessment of fitness for work will need to be made at the end of this period.